MohitSharma51/SQL-Queries/Steeldata/Pub Pricing Analysis/README.md

-# Challenge #5 -  Pub pricing analysis
+# Challenge #5 -  Pub Pricing Analysis

 As a Pricing Analyst at 'Pubs "R" Us,' the task is to analyze drinks prices and sales for insights into pub performance.
 This analysis will provide a greater understanding of how pub chain's pubs are performing.